-The State Highway Commission adopted the Arkansas Strategic Highway Safety Plan in July 2007 as a planning guide for improving highway safety in the State.
-The Plan identified six emphasis areas and recommended strategies for each emphasis area to reduce the number of fatal and serious injury crashes on the State's roadways.
+The Arkansas State Highway Commission adopted the Arkansas Strategic Highway Safety Plan in July 2007 as a planning guide for improving highway safety in the State.
+The Plan, which is currently being updated, identified six emphasis areas and recommended strategies for each emphasis area to reduce the number of fatal and serious injury crashes on the State's roadways.
 A goal was established to reduce the State's fatality rate to 1.8 fatalities per 100 million vehicle miles (MVM) traveled by the year 2010.
 In 2010, the State fatality rate decreased 15 percent to a rate of 1.70 fatalities per 100 MVM traveled, compared to 2.01 fatalities in 2007.
+Preliminary 2011 data shows that the fatality rate continues to decrease, to 1.67 fatalities per 100 MVM traveled.